 Even Start Family Literacy

-The federally-funded Title 1 Even Start Family Literacy Program is a school-community partnership that helps break the cycle of poverty and illiteracy by integrating early childhood education, adult education, parenting education, interactive literacy activites and home visits into a unified family literacy program.
+The federally-funded Title 1 Even Start utilizes a family-centered education model that empowers families to support their child’s social emotional and academic success by integrating early childhood education, adult education, parenting enrichment, interactive literacy activities and home visits into a unified family literacy program.

-• Early Childhood Education focuses on the education of very young children from birth through age eight.
-Family literacy programs work in the areas of physical development, social emotional development, cognitive development, and emphasize children’s eventual success in school.
+Early Childhood Education focuses on the education of very young children from birth through age three working in the areas of physical development, social emotional development, cognitive development, and emphasizes children’s eventual success in school.

-• Home Visits provide a means for delivering literacy instruction in a familiar setting and to emphasize that parents are the child’s first and most influential teacher.
+Home visits provide literacy-based activities in a familiar setting and emphasize that parents are the child’s first and most influential teacher.
+Home Visitors provide support to families in transferring learning from the classroom to their daily lives.

 Coordinator: Brenda Faz-Villarreal